-Other banking needs gradually developed: the need to store payroll money or to exchange currency; businesses wanted capital for further development; the occasional loan was needed, when crops failed or for funds to buy land or develop businesses.
+Other banking needs gradually developed: the need to store payroll money or to exchange currency; businesses wanted capital for further development; the occasional loan was needed when crops failed or for funds to buy land or develop businesses.

 Adding to the uncertainty and poor reputation, early banks were prone to failure due to poor management or misuse of funds.
 An example of such a failure was the Lemont State Bank, which started in 1891 with capital put up through the interests of notable Lemont business owners.
-Skeptical of the entire banking industry, the town was initially hesitant to trust this new bank.
+Skeptical of the entire banking industry, the town initially hesitated to trust this new bank.
 However, one person the town did trust was the bank's president, Tom Huston, so people put their savings into the bank.

 |1890s Amber Whiskey Flask.|

 Huston was devastated and burdened with guilt.
-The people would not have put their money into the bank, and lost it, if they had not believed in him.
+The people would not have put their money into the bank and lost it if they had not believed in him.
 On February 12, 1897, Huston registered under a fake name at a Chicago hotel.

-by Pat Camalliere
+By Pat Camalliere

-Edited by Neil Gale, Ph.D.
+Edited by Dr. Neil Gale, Ph.D.